Understanding Lambda Functions

 Benefits of Using Lambda Functions

-Consider the example of sorting a list of tuples:
+Consider sorting a list of tuples by the second element:

-This sorts the list by the students’ scores without needing a separate function.
+This sorts by score without writing a separate comparison function.
+Clean, simple, effective.

 Lambda Functions in Different Languages